RobertoRoos/sawIntuitiveResearchKitWiki/Calibration.md

 ## 4.2.
 Requirements

+**For the ECM**, make sure the brakes are properly calibrated.
+This requires to calibrate both the controller current (see above) and the power to release the brakes, see [Full da Vinci system](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Full-da-Vinci).

 As for the other calibration steps, you need to have all the configuration files generated, the C++ code compiled and the current calibration performed.
 Furthermore, the current implementation requires the ROS bridges and Python.
 Make sure you compiled your dVRK software stack using `catkin build`.
 See [build with ROS](/jhu-dvrk/sawIntuitiveResearchKit/wiki/CatkinBuild).

 For the offsets, we need a physical mechanism to maintain the arm in zero position (or any known position).
 We currently have a fairly easy solution for the last 4 joints of the PSM.
 The four metal bars/gears are in zero positions when aligned.
 We tried different methods and got similar results so you should use whatever is the most convenient for you: